MathCam. Solve math problems using your iPhone camera. Works with iPad and iPod too.

 Can it solve handwritten problems?

-No, MathCam only recognizes printed text math problems.
+Sometimes.
+But you need have neat handwriting!
+Otherwise MathCam recognizes printed text math problems.
 Here is a PDF file of some example math problems you can print out to use with MathCam.